raravena80/blog/content/post/2018-04-16-running-scylla-in-kata.md

 ![99thlatency](https://user-images.githubusercontent.com/7659560/38760128-6c4bd37c-3f2e-11e8-996b-810ed3220a80.png)

-If we look at Ops per second, results show that our 2 node Scylla cluster on the same machine running in 2 Kata containers is about 40% slower for writes and 80% slower for reads than running Scylla on 2 containers on bare metal.
-Other metrics such as latency show similar patterns in where it's higher for Kata containers.
-This makes sense since Virtualization adds an extra layer and the filesystem I/O is going through the 9p protocol between the host and VM.
+If we look at Ops per second, results show that our 2 node Scylla cluster on the same machine running in 2 Kata Containers is about 40% slower for writes and 80% slower for reads than running Scylla on 2 containers on bare metal.
+Other metrics such as latency show similar patterns in where it's higher for Kata Containers.
+This makes sense since virtualization adds an extra layer and the filesystem I/O is going through the 9p protocol between the host and VM.

 Read performance overall is slower in both cases since Scylla was not started with any tuning and both nodes are running on the same machine.